charlesvill/ObsidianVault/ObsidianVault/CS50/C.md

 	- the biggest digit in hexadecimal is ff which is 255 which is why you have 255 possible
 	- How to count to 10 using hexadecimal: 01 <- 1 , 02 , ...
 0A <- 10 after 09 uses letters and 16, 10 <- the placevalue in front represents the competion of the first base 16.
 	- What is 0x that is seen in memory addresses? its a humna convention to let yoj know that it's hexadecimal toi not make it confusing.
+	- when working with rgb values in bitmaps, you could either enter an integer or the hexadecimal equivalent
 - Memory Addresses
 	- `&` - provides the address orf something stored in memory
 	- `*` - instructs the compiler to go somewhere in memory